Read the Bridging the Gap report (pdf)

 While for years we have advocated for a rapid transition to renewable energy across the province, which must include a phase-out of coal-fired electricity, we recognize that such a transition has significant social implications for many people and communities in Saskatchewan.
 Indeed, at the outset of this project we realized that over time we’ve spent a lot of time talking about coal workers and about coal-producing communities, but that we had never taken the time to talk with coal workers or with folks in coal-producing communities.
-As such, we set out to Estevan and Coronach in the south of the province and had in-depth conversations with coal and service industry workers, union representatives, town administrators, and farmers, asking them questions about their perspectives on the future of coal and energy in the province, the challenges and opportunities facing their communities, climate change, and more.
+As such, we have set out to Estevan and Coronach in the south of the province and held in-depth conversations and workshops with coal and service industry workers, union representatives, town administrators, and farmers, asking them questions about their perspectives on the future of coal and energy in the province, the challenges and opportunities facing their communities, climate change, and more.

 We made our first trip down south in April of 2018, when we held 17 interviews with community members.
 We released our first research report in November 2018.
 It is based on our interviews with residents of coal-producing communities and is called Bridging the Gap: building bridges between urban environmental groups and coal-producing communities in Saskatchewan.
 You can read the report in full here (pdf).
 The report provides background information on this issue in Saskatchewan; relays what we heard from participants in each community; compares and contrasts those perspectives with our own; and offers suggestions as to next steps for us and for decision-makers.
 Fundamentally, this research was approached as a relationship-building exercise, and we are grateful for the engagement of our participants and look forward to continuing these conversations moving forward.
 You can also read our op-ed in the National Observer here, summarizing some of the key lessons we learned.